CaptainCrouton89/AlariaWiki/Piktiniti Desert.md

 The desert is dominated by giant insects, which flourish in the oxygen rich environment.
 Every 7 years, the locusts hatch and ravage the surface of anything edible.
 Large scorpions hunt the insects.

 Desert also contains [Sand Dragons](Sand Dragons), not true [dragons](Dragons), but still quite dangerous.

+Most of the plants are filled with parasites and will fuck you up.

+Tumbleweeds of massive wasp nests roll across the desert.

+Sidewinders will fuck you up

+Plants that give off the smell of "clean water".
+Fools water attunement too.
+Very large, sub-sand venus-fly trap.